 We also handle several types of fraud-related charges on behalf of our Long Island clients, including:

-What to Expect if You’re Arrested in New York
+What to Expect if You’re Arrested on Long Island

 Getting arrested in New York can be stressful and confusing, especially if you’re unsure about what happens next.
 But when you understand how the process works, you can take control, protect your rights, and work toward the best possible outcome.
 Here’s what to expect: